While there aren’t any casinos right in the heart of the twin cities, the Minneapolis/Saint Paul area has three nearby casinos south of town.

 A $90 million dollar expansion in 2017 added the new 9 story hotel tower and 70,000 square feet of convention space.

-As for gambling, this spacious casino offers $1 blackjack.
+As for gambling, this spacious casino offers $2 blackjack, all day, every day.
 This sounds good until you learn about the 25 cent commission you pay to the house on every hand, which increases the house edge significantly.

 All total, there are nearly 100 blackjack tables (at higher limits and without commission), along with 4,000 slot machines/video poker machines.
 Unfortunately for some of us, there aren’t any live craps or roulette games spread.
 There is electronic roulette however.